 in both counseling and litigation environments.

-Richard Rybicki advises clients on a broad range of labor and employment law issues.
-He has represented employers, employer associations, and employee benefit plans in courts and administrative proceedings throughout the United States.
+When conflicts do not resolve, Rick represents management in individual, representative, and class-action litigation.
+He has appeared for employers, employer associations, and employee benefit plans in courts and administrative proceedings throughout the United States.

-Richard received a B.A. in Philosophy from U.C.L.A., his law degree from Cornell University, and an advanced qualification in legal philosophy from the University of Cambridge.
-He is admitted to practice in California and before various federal District Courts, Courts of Appeal and the United States Supreme Court.
+Rick attended Cornell Law School, receiving his J.D. with Concentration in Advocacy.
+He also holds a B.A. in Philosophy from U.C.L.A. and an AdvDip (Phil.) from the University of Cambridge.
+He is admitted to practice in California and before various federal District Courts, Courts of Appeals, and the United States Supreme Court.

 Attorney of Counsel